Frequently Asked Questions

 ACADEMIC STANDARDS QUESTIONS:

 What is the minimum Grade Point Average I must maintain?

 In accordance with the guidelines established by the Lubin Graduate Academic Standards Committee, all Lubin graduate students are required to maintain a cumulative GPA of 3.0 or higher in order to be considered in good academic standing AND to graduate from the Lubin School of Business.
 If a student's cumulative GPA falls below a 3.0 he or she will be placed on Academic Probation.
 A student on Academic Probation will receive a letter from the Office of Graduate Academic Advisement and Student Development: however, probation is not contingent upon this letter.
 It is the student's responsibility to reach out to an academic advisor if he or she is in academic jeopardy.
 Any student with a GPA below 3.0 is not fulfilling the requirements of the program.
 In addition, students with a GPA below 3.0 will have a 'hold' placed on their registration.
-Students with holds must make an appointment with the Office of Graduate Academic Advisement and Student Development at least six weeks prior to the start of a semester or they will be unable to register.
+Students with holds must make an appointment with the Office of Graduate Academic Advisement and Student Development to register.